 Note that the Geospatial_data object currently reads entire datasets into memory i.e. no memomry blocking takes place.
 For this we refer to the set_quantity() method which will read PTS and CSV files into ANUGA using memory blocking allowing large files to be used.

-<Geospatial_data>.import_points_file (file_name, delimiter=None, verbose=False) Module: geospatial_data.geospatial_data file_name is the path to a TXT, CSV or PTS points data file.
+<Geospatial_data>.import_points_file (file_name, delimiter=None, verbose=False)

 Import a TXT, CSV or PTS points data file into a codeGeospatial_data object.